 import webapp2 from google.appengine.ext import db class MainPage(webapp2.RequestHandler): def get(self): self.response.out.write('<html><body>') greetings = db.GqlQuery("SELECT * " "FROM Greeting " "ORDER BY date DESC LIMIT 10")

-However, because non-ancestor queries only guarantee eventually consistent results, the datacenter used to perform the query in this scheme may not have seen the new greeting by the time the query is executed.
-With eventual consistency, nearly all of your writes are available for queries within a few seconds; a solution that provides the data in the context of the current user's own posts will usually be sufficient to make such performance completely acceptable.
+However, because we are using a non-ancestor query, the replica used to perform the query in this scheme may not have seen the new greeting by the time the query is executed.
+Nonetheless, nearly all writes will be available for non-ancestor queries within a few seconds of commit.
+For many applications, a solution that provides the results of a non-ancestor query in the context of the current user's own changes will usually be sufficient to make such replication latencies completely acceptable.

 import webapp2 from google.appengine.ext import db class Guestbook(webapp2.RequestHandler): def post(self): guestbook_name=self.request.get('guestbook_name') greeting = Greeting(parent=guestbook_key(guestbook_name)) ...